Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 Short-circuit access enables clients to perform read and write operations directly against the worker bypassing the networking interface.
-For performance-critical applications it is recommended to enable short-circuit operations against Alluxio because it can increase a client's read and write throughput when co-located with an Alluxio worker.
+For performance-critical applications, it is recommended to enable short-circuit operations against Alluxio because it can increase a client's read and write throughput when co-located with an Alluxio worker.

-This feature is enabled by default (see next section to disable this feature), however requires extra configuration to work properly in
+This feature is enabled by default (see next section to disable this feature), however, it requires extra configuration to work properly in
 Kubernetes environments.

 There are two modes for using short-circuit.